 - Access to the LexisNexis, Westlaw, and Bloomberg Law U.S. legal databases

-- The ability to audit (for no credit) up to 2 courses at the law school per semester per the instructor’s approval (non-law school courses are not available to audit).
-For instructions on how to audit a law course, see the Resources page.
+- The ability to audit (for no credit) 1 course at the law school per semester per the instructor’s approval (non-law school courses are not available to audit).
+For policy information and instructions on how to audit a law course, see the Resources page.

 These privileges are granted shortly after the required onboarding/registration meeting with the Director.